 As summer arrives, snow starts to melt, and only some remains in the month of July and August.
 It starts to snow at the top again in the latter half of September.

 Khardung La Altitude

-Khardung La temperature
+Khardung La Temperature

 Leh to Khardung La Distance

-Total distance between the town of Leh and Khardung La top is about 39 kilometers.
+The total distance between the town of Leh and Khardung La top is about 39 kilometers.

 Leh to Khardung La Travel Time

-The journey from Leh to Khardung La top can be easily done in a couple of hours, considering the bad sections of road, winding road and breaks that you may take in between.
-A round trip with some time spent at top of the pass will be between 3-4 hours unless you are planning to continue to Nubra valley from there.
+The journey from Leh to Khardung La top can be easily done in a couple of hours; considering the bad sections of road, winding road, and breaks that you may take in between.
+A round trip with some time spent at top of the pass will be between 3-4 hours; unless you are planning to continue to Nubra valley from there.

 Khardung La to Wari La

-Also read: Nubra Valley to Pangong Tso via Wari La
+For more details on the route, please read Nubra Valley to Pangong Tso via Wari La.

 Khardung La to Pangong Tso